gipcompany/validates_email_format_of/README.md

 validates_email_format_of
 ======================

-A plugin for validate format of email and blacklist some domains.
+A plugin for validate format of email and blacklist or whitelist some domains.

 Installation
 ------------